SIMBAChain/libsimba4j/docs/index.md

 }
 ```

--->

-LibSimba4J builds with maven.
+To build from source, LibSimba4J builds with maven.
 You will need to have maven 3.* installed.
 Once you have maven,
 cd into the top level directory and type:

 ```shell